 21) Black Bean Burgers

-Some veggie burgers are fine; some taste like they are punishing you for even trying.
-A quality black bean burger should have well-balanced seasoning and a smokiness and structural integrity that allow it to be flipped without crumbling.
-For the binding, use crushed chips or breadcrumbs along with an egg or a flax egg.
-Dress it like a real burger (pickles, sauce, everything) because it deserves the respect.
+Some veggie burgers are ok; some seem to be punishing you for trying at all.
+A good black bean burger should have seasoning in balance, a smokiness and enough structural integrity so that it can be flipped without falling apart, and for the binding, use crushed chips or breadcrumbs plus an egg or a flax egg.
+It deserves to be dressed like a real burger (pickles, sauce, everything) so give it the respect.

 22) Chicken Wings

-Wings generate an unparalleled type of happiness, almost as if a secret bonus stage has been found.
-Before serving, coat them in sauce after cooking them until their skin tightens and becomes crispy.
-Keep some wet wipes or at least a roll of paper towels that isn’t falling apart nearby.
-With one spicy and one non-spicy sauce, no one will be excluded.
+Wings create a unique type of joy, almost like an undiscovered secret bonus level has been unlocked.
+Prior to serving, and after cooking them to the point where their skin tightens and becomes crispy, coat the wings in sauce.
+Keeping a roll of paper towels that isn’t falling apart nearby will assist in the cleanup.
+If you include one spicy and one non-spicy sauce, no one will be left out.

-Nathaniel’s Pantry Notes: Marinade vs Dry Rub (When Each Wins)
+Nathaniel’s Pantry Notes: Marinade vs Dry Rub (Which One Wins)

-• Pork shoulder: both.
-A marinade injection (or wet brine) overnight, then a dry rub the morning of.
-The marinade keeps the inside juicy; the rub builds the bark.
+- Pork shoulder: Do both a marinade and injection (or wet brine) overnight, plus a dry rub the morning of.
+The marinade keeps meat moist and the rub creates a bark.

 23) Caprese Skewers